webfixerz/warehouse/README.md

 # Warehouse Manager

 Warehouse Manager is a REST-backend service made in Spring with Spring Boot.
-It enables you to create, read, update and delete warehouses and product.
+It enables you to create, read, update and delete warehouses and products.
-You can also transfer products from one warehouse to another one if it has space left.
+You can also transfer products from one warehouse to another if it has space left.

 ## Installation